- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Is peppermint oil safe for cats?

 No, peppermint oil is not safe for cats.
 Applied topically, the peppermint oil can seep through their fur and skin and cause liver damage.
-Even when used aromatically, the smell can overwhelm their sensitive noses and cause difficulty breathing or an increased heart rate.
+Even when used aromatically, the smell can overwhelm their sensitive noses and cause difficulty breathing or increased heart rate.

 What should you do if your dog has a bad reaction to essential oil?